-14.3 Serial Port/DMA Transfer
+15.3 Serial Port/DMA Transfer

-The serial port data can be DMA transferred to or from memory( or IO) space.
-And the $\overline{B}/W$ bit of DMA control Register must be set 1 for byte transfer.
-The map address of Transmit Data Register is written to the DMA Destination Address Register and the memory (or I/O) address is written to the DMA Source Address Register, when transmit data.
-The map address of Receive Data Register is written to the DMA Source Address Register and the memory (or I/O) address is written to the DMA Destination Address Register, when receive data.
+The serial port data can be DMA transferring to or from memory(or IO) space.
+And the B/W bit of DMA control Register must be set 1 for byte transfer.
+The map address of Transmit Data Register is written to the DMA Destination Address Register and the memory (or I/O) address is written to the DMA Source Address Register, when transmitting data.
+The map address of Receive Data Register is written to the DMA Source Address Register and the memory (or I/O) address is written to the DMA Destination Address Register, when receiving data.